ManojkumarDevarapu/rag-document-qa-endee/README.md

 - Add OCR support for scanned/image-based PDFs
 - Enable full vector persistence with a production Endee build
 - Web UI for document upload and chat interface
-- Multi-document filtering and metadata-based retrieval
+- Multi document filtering and metadata-based retrieval

 ## Why This Project Matters